Kuksa Quickstart

-The quickest possible way to get KUKSA.val up and running
+The quickest possible way to get Kuksa up and running

 Starting broker